Agnes Keith, Countess of Moray: Death and legacy

-An emmissary from Mary, Queen of Scots, Albert Fontenay (a brother of Claude Nau) visited Scotland in August 1584.
-He wrote to Mary in cipher that Agnes Keith was pleased to hear his news.
-Fontenay liked her because she spoke of her love for Mary.
-However, Agnes did not now much hold sway with the present regime in Scotland.
+In 1588, Agnes Keith rented a house in Edinburgh from Jonet Cornwell a merchant's widow.
+Agnes was attended in her illness by the physicians and surgeons Gilbert Primrose and John Craig and the apothecary Thomas Diksoun.

 Agnes died on 16 July 1588 in Edinburgh.
-She was buried by her first husband in the tomb in St Giles' Cathedral located in St. Anthony's aisle and was carved by John Roytell and Murdoch Walker.
+She was buried near her first husband in the tomb in St Giles' Cathedral.
+It was located in St. Anthony's aisle and the monument was carved by John Roytell and Murdoch Walker.

-Agnes Keith was attended in her illness in Edinburgh by the physicians and surgeons Gilbert Primrose and John Craig and the apothecary Thomas Diksoun.
 Her will was probated on 9 August 1591.
 It lists legacies and debts to several servants, including to her "gentlewoman servatrix", Marjory Gray, the Parson of Dollar, John Steill, and to Alexander Monteith, chamberlain of Campbell.
+Some of her clothes, including seven gowns long tailed gowns of rich fabrics were listed in a Darnaway inventory of 1575.

 Depiction in art

 Celebrated Flemish artist Hans Eworth painted portraits of Agnes and her first husband, the Earl of Moray in 1562 to commemorate their marriage.